William Fowler (Brothertown Indian)

-William Fowler (1815 – October 10, 1862) was a Native American politician and the first non-white legislator in Wisconsin.
+William Fowler (c.
+1815 – October 10, 1862) was a Native American politician and the first legislator in Wisconsin of known non-European descent.
 He served in the 1845 session of the Legislative Assembly of the Wisconsin Territory, representing Calumet County and other northeastern counties, and was later treasurer of Calumet County.
 During the American Civil War, he volunteered for service in the Union Army and died of wounds he received at the Battle of Perryville in 1862.

 Background

 William Fowler was born in 1815 into the Brothertown Indians, at a time when his people were living on a small reservation in Oneida County, New York.
 He was presumably part of one of the five groups of Brothertown people who removed to Wisconsin, arriving on ships at the port of Green Bay between 1831 and 1836, after having traveled across the Great Lakes, when the entire tribe was removed to Wisconsin.

 Tribal affairs

 Fowler was one of a seven-man committee elected at a civil township town meeting to arrange for the sale of tribally owned saw mill and grist mill(s) to two non-Indians in 1841.

 In 1854, Fowler submitted "a memorial of the Brotherton tribe of Indians" to the U.S. Congress advancing a historical claim for $30,000 as compensation for lands allegedly ceded by several treaties.
 He signed the memorial as the "delegate from the Brotherton Indians" and claimed to be "their legally authorized agent."